 If you always err on the side of “giving the benefit of the doubt first”, you will no doubt resolve the issue without any negative feelings or reputation damage.

 The last resort

-If you are simply not able to resolve the issue privately and the individual is either unresponsive or refuses to comply, you have the option to report a post as a infringed content.
-Pass the burden over to the host or platform on which the content has been posted.
+There are laws that do protect you.
+If you are simply not able to resolve the issue privately, and the individual is either unresponsive or refuses to comply, you have the option to file a DMCA violation report on the infringed content, file a violation report with their web host of the infringed content.
+You can lookup who the website host is and yes, it’s a huge pain in the ass process, but you wouldn’t let someone steal items from your home and let it go without calling the police, right?
+So, pass the burden over to the host or platform on which the content has been posted.

 What is your experience?

 Have you ever had your content stolen?
-Have you ever posted something that didn’t belong to you?
-We’d love to hear about your situations, how you handled it and what the end result was once resolved.
+Have you ever posted something that didn’t belong to you without receiving permission?
+We’d love to hear how you handled the issue(s) and what the end results were (if finally resolved).